-When was the last time you complimented your loved one or date?
-Maybe you think you’re not the kind of person who is into that soppy stuff, but it can really help to buffer your relationship against the daily irritations as well as the bigger challenges we are all facing right now.
+When was the last time you complimented or appreciated your loved one?
+Maybe you think you’re not the kind of person who is into that soppy stuff, but research shows it can really help to buffer your relationship against the daily irritations and petty conflicts as well as the bigger challenges.

 Many of us weren’t brought up with families that showed love and appreciation through words.
 It can be hard to make it sound natural and authentically “you”.
 So many resources on the subject are American, and their suggested wording doesn’t always translate to our more reserved British style.
 Here are some tips to help you.